kchonka/kchonka/content/project/cricut-calibration-tutorial/index.md

 Please click on the **PDF** button above to access the tutorial.

 {{% callout note %}}
 This tutorial for calibrating the Cricut Explore Air 2 is for **educational** purposes only.
 It is not affiliated with, endorsed by, or sponsored by Cricut, Inc. All trademarks and copyrights belong to their respective owners.

-For official guidance, please visit the Cricut website or contact Cricut support.
+For official guidance, please visit the Cricut website.
 {{% /callout %}}